 Kerry Pole stone circle.
 From "Megalithic Sites in Britain" by A Thom.
 Near Newton Pow, Wales.

-Professor Alexander Thom produced geometry that passed through the centre of the stones when he should have worked to their inside faces.
+To reiterate: Professor Alexander Thom produced geometry that passed through the centre of the stones when he should have worked to their inside faces.
 This was commonplace with Thom, which means that almost every one of his 500 stone circle surveys requires correction.

 Kelly Pole respects the smallest of Pythagorean triangles, 3, 4 and 5, but in linear form, with circle centre spacings of 3, 4, and 5.
 Clever.